tonibom/passager/README.md

 Feel free to use this for your own hobby projects or what-have-you.
 Just know that this is closer to a proof of concept rather than a complete solution in terms of quality.

+Another thing to note is that Passager considers only data confidentiality.
+Data cannot be accessed without proper authentication, but it isn't secure from corruption as anyone with access to the files stored is able to modify the account files or just straight up delete them (at least in the current storage implementation).

-**This software was developed on Ubuntu and compability with other operating systems is not guaranteed.**
+**This software was developed on Ubuntu and compatibility with other operating systems is not guaranteed.**

 ## Installation & Usage